RyanQin24/Breadboard-CPU/README.md

 **_5) Control Circuit design_**

-Control circuit is required to ensure registers (PC and data) transition to the right state while ALU outputsaccording to the given ALU instruction (ADD/SUB).
+Control circuit is required to ensure registers (PC and data) transition to the right state while ALU outputs according to the given ALU instruction (ADD/SUB).

 Below, is the implementation of the control circuits component:

+Note: most of the control signal being just wire from the output of my "Instruction data" signal is the result of properly formatting the binary encoding of the ISA.
+Its possible to do a arbitary encoding but it will make the control circuit very complex.
 ** **

 **_6) Programming_**